babel/babel-polyfills/docs/polyfill-provider.md

 > You can find some examples in the [`packages`](https://github.com/nicolo-ribaudo/babel-polyfills/tree/main/packages) folder of this repository

 A _"polyfill provider"_ is defined passing a factory function to `@babel/helper-define-polyfill-provider`.
-The factory functiontakes two parameters (`api` and `options`) and returns an object with the provider implementation.
+The factory function takes two parameters (`api` and `options`) and returns an object with the provider implementation.

 ```ts
 function polyfillProvider(api: ProviderApi, options: Options): Provider;